Fahadkiyani/Car4Rent/README.md

 1. Home Screen.
    - [x] navigation bar
-   -[x] search bar with seperate city picker
+   - [x] search bar with seperate city picker
-   -[x]two horizental lists.
+   - [x] two horizental lists.
-     - you may like: where latest manufectured cars or highly rated cars will be shown.
+     -you may like: where latest manufectured cars or highly rated cars will be shown.
-     - Economical: where cheapest cars will be listed in ascending order.
+     -Economical: where cheapest cars will be listed in ascending order.
 2. Detail screen.
-    -[x]pictures slider
+    - [x] pictures slider